-For those learning to cook, first learn the basics.
+For those learning to cook, first basics.
 Today, garlic.

-When you cut a clove in half, that little part wedged within the center, the cartilage-like strip that sometimes tinges green, must be removed.
+When you cut a clove in half, that little part wedged within the center, the cartilage-like strip when green must be removed.
 In Italian this little thing the anima, the “soul” of the garlic.
 Eating it causes stomach irritations.

 It was to fight spring pests.
 She had made a garlic infusion by smushing five or six cloves of garlic, and steeping them overnight in boiling hot water.
 She strained it into a bottle the next day and sprayed it over her leaves twice a week.
-I wanted to ask her if she thought it helped against bad spirits, like against vampires, but instead asked where she knew it from, and she told me she was Russian.
-And I wanted to ask more, but instead told her I was from Rome and she did a little dance in the air with excitement, told me about the time she’d visited, and I never found out more.
+I wanted to ask her if she thought it helped against bad spirits, like against vampires, but instead asked where she knew it from and she told me she was Russian.
+And I wanted to ask more, but I had to answer that I was from Rome and it made her do a little dance in the air and tell me about the time she’d visited, so I never found out more.

 Steep the garlic’s soul in boiling hot water, extract its strength to protect the life growing in this new season.